KuldeepSJadon/Import_and_Visualise_Data_from_PDF_Using_R/README.md

 ``` r
 global_df <- global_df[global_df$lat >= -60, ]
 ```

+### Joining the rankings with the Natual Earth data

 Use `dplyr::left_join` to join the data for mapping.
 First, join with the original data from the Natural Earth shapefile, and second with the Nomad Passport Index data.